-How can you test core enterprise applications that are being migrated from a mainframe to a private cloud in the timeframe of a weekend?
+How can you test core enterprise applications that are being migrated from a mainframe to cloud in the timeframe of a weekend?
 Here's how we do this here, at Astadia, with successful results.
 We'll use a recent migration project we have been working one as an example.

 The goal of the migration was to move the core application, its data, and its users to a service-oriented architecture supported by a Java/J2EE framework and an infrastructure with a RDBMS running on Linux in the company’s private cloud.
 The project's objectives included cutting maintenance costs, reducing technology risk, and increasing business flexibility and system availability.